 - This table and EXPENSE_DATA/TIMESHEET_DATA tables are used in Status Inquiries.

-- The data associated with a document are held in EXPENSE_DATA (for expense@work and forms@work) and TIMESHEET_DATA (for time@work).
+- The data associated with a document are held in EXPENSE_DATA (for [email protected] and [email protected]) and TIMESHEET_DATA (for [email protected]).

 - It is this table that determines what data is visible in a document viewed via history.